 Pre-Scheduled Payment: a payment amount that has been scheduled in advance for processing on a future Payment Charged Date by the Payor.

-Support Email Address: email@example.com (for Singapore-based users), firstname.lastname@example.org (for Hong Kong-based users) or email@example.com (for Malaysia-based users) as applicable, and as amended by us from time to time.
+Support Email Address: firstname.lastname@example.org (for Singapore-based users) and it may be amended by us from time to time.

 Underlying Systems: the CardUp Software, IT solutions, systems and networks (including software and hardware) used to provide the Service, including any third party solutions, systems and networks.

 We, us or our means CardUp Pte Ltd (company number 201536690R).